dev-diaries/web/_social-posts/bts-edition-one-static-site.md

 {% endhighlight %}

 {:.post-content}
-We specify ruby version 2.4.1 and some steps to run in the virual server that travis ci spins up.
+We specify ruby version 2.4.1 and some steps to run in the virtual server that Travis CI spins up.
 We first install the dependencies of jekyll using <a href="https://bundler.io/" target="_blank">bundler</a>.
 We then install a handy gem, s3_website which pushes all of our files to S3 and handles Cloudfront invalidation as well.
 We then run a script to build the site, we push to S3 and bingo, our changes are live!

 {:.post-content}
-Read more about travis ci <a href="https://docs.travis-ci.com/" target="_blank">here</a>
+Read more about Travis CI <a href="https://docs.travis-ci.com/" target="_blank">here</a>

 {% if page.instagram-id %}
 {:.center}